In the tabbed table below, you will find:

 The effect of environmental pollutants on hormonal signalling in development and disease.

-Biogenesis and function of miRNAs in stem cells, EphA2 and EphrinA1 in cancer, and rewiring of tyrosine pathway in cancer.
+RNA processing in stem cells, Regulation of Pax6 by miRNA, and rewiring of tyrosine pathway in cancer.

 Immune response to cancer, immunotherapy, T cell biology, cytokines, signal transduction and cell cycle regulation.
 Director of the Trev and Joyce Deeley Research Centre, BC Cancer Agency.